Postosuchus: Description

-The neck of Postosuchus consists of at least eight cervical vertebrae followed by 16 dorsals, while four co-ossified sacral vertebrae supported the hips.
-The neck was elongated, expanding to a short torso and long tail.
+Postosuchus was one of the largest carnivorous reptiles during the late Triassic.
+The neck of Postosuchus consists of at least eight cervical vertebrae followed by 16 dorsals, while two co-ossified sacral vertebrae supported the hips (it was previously described as four, but these were actually from Shuvosaurus).
 Along with remains of the skeleton, paleontologists also identified osteoderms, which were thick plates forming scales on its back, neck, and possibly above or under the tail.
-It is thought to have had over 30 vertebrae in the tail, decreasing in size to the end.
 The pelvis with the hooked pubis and the rod-like ischium looked like those of carnosaurs.
 The ribcage of Postosuchus had typical archosaur structure, composed of large and slender, curved ribs.
-In some discoveries, ribs were found associated with gastralia, dermal bones located in the ventral region of the body.